exponea/exponea-flutter-sdk/Documentation/push-notifications.md

 ### Manually track push notifications

-If you disable [automatic push notification tracking](#configure-automatic-push-notification-tracking) or if you want to track push notification from other providers, you can manually track events related to push notifications.
+If you disable [automatic push notification tracking](#configure-automatic-push-notification-tracking) (Android only) or if you want to track push notification from other providers, you can manually track events related to push notifications.

+> ❗️
+>
+> The Flutter SDK currently does not support disabling automatic push notification tracking on iOS.

 #### Track push token (FCM)